 Sometimes it can be the unkind words of strangers that cut the deepest, especially when you’re in the spotlight.
 Many celebrities give us unprecedented access into their lives through social posts and images, allowing us to taste the sweet nectar of fame and fortune (albeit from a distance).
-The downside, though, is that some people get too addicted to the sugar, and social media becomes a double-edged sword of online bullying, hate and harassment.
+The downside, though, is that social media can also become a double-edged sword of online bullying, hate and harassment.

-It’s no wonder that these stars have spoken out about the darkness that lurks behind Facebook, Instagram, and Twitter — and why they’ve signed off for good (or, at least, for now).
+It’s no wonder that these stars have spoken out about the darkness that lurks behind Facebook, Instagram and Twitter — and why they’ve signed off for good (or, at least, for a time).